-For some children on the SEN register, the provision provided will enable the gap in attainment between them and their peers to be eliminated and this additional provision will no longer be required.
-In these cases, this will be discussed with the child and the parents and the child will be removed from the SEN register and My Plan will no longer be provided.
+For some children on the SEN register, the support provided will enable them to make progress so that additional provision will no longer be required.
+In these cases, this will be discussed with the parents and relevant staff and the child will be removed from the SEN register and the APDR will no longer be provided.
 The progress of these children will continue to be monitored through the systems already stated.
-If the progress of a child causes concern in the future, parents will be consulted and the child will be reinstated on the SEN register and a My Plan set up.
+If the progress of a child causes concern in the future, parents will be consulted and the child will be reinstated on the SEN register and an updated APDR set up.